Bull Terrier Joint Problems: Guide to Osteoarthritis & Care

 • Stiffness, lameness, limping, or difficulty getting up

-• Reluctance to run, jump, or play
+• Lethargy and reluctance to run, jump, or play

 • Weight gain